Kedu-SCCL/docker-selenium-python-snmpd/README.md

 The purpose is to setup a web monitor that can be integrated with monitoring tools such as Nagios or Zabbix.

-An example could be set up a selenium test that automates (headless) a login, a click into a certian part of the website, and a logout, measures the consumed time and returns as a float in seconds.
+An example could be set up a selenium test that automates (headless) a login, a click into a certain part of the website, and a logout, measures the consumed time and returns as a float in seconds.

 Your monitoring system (Nagios, Zabbix, etc.) could be configured to graph this monitor and determine spikes in the load time, or even timeouts.